Chapter 4

 REDIRECTED TRANSLATION AND UPWARD ROTATION OF THE MANDIBULAR CORPUS

 The backward component of backward growth rotation has shortened the mandible.
-A comparison of late medieval and recent Finns (minimizing genetic mixing) showed a 6% decrease in mandibular length despite overall skull size increases.146 The backward component of backward growth rotation has also caused forward head posture, as described in the next chapter.
+A comparison of late medieval and recent Finns (minimizing genetic mixing) showed a 6% decrease in mandibular length despite overall skull size increases.
+The backward component of backward growth rotation has also caused forward head posture, as described in the next chapter.

-The cause of this change in the direction of mandibular growth is the decrease of bite forces; as demonstrated dramatically when caused by disease which impairs muscle development129, cutting or removing muscles or motor nerves, or natural trauma.
+The role of decreased bite forces in causing this change in the direction of mandibular growth is demonstrated dramatically when the decreased bite forces are caused by disease which impairs muscle development, cutting or removing muscles or motor nerves, or natural trauma.
 When biting forces during the day are not strong enough to counterbalance the eruption forces that occur during sleep, the mandible lowers and the front of the face lengthens vertically.
 When experimental impairment of the jaw closing muscles is carried out unilaterally in animals, increased dental height occurs on the side of impairment.
-In population studies, the height of the front of the face is inversely proportional to jaw muscle strength.130 131 In experimental studies, adolescents with a backward rotating facial growth pattern changed to forward rotation while using an exercise gum to increase jaw muscle strength.147 The critical role of bite forces in this growth can be assessed by the effect of their absence.
-A longitudinal growth study of a patient with muscular dystrophy below shows extreme downward and backward mandibular rotation, compared with the white line showing normal growth in the X-ray on the right side below, because there are no bite forces to oppose the influence of gravity and eruption of the teeth and the alveolar processes.
-The tongue in its resting posture to protect the airway has prevented the upper jawbone from following the lower jawbone as far down and back.
+In population studies, the height of the front of the face is inversely proportional to jaw muscle strength.130-131 In experimental studies, adolescents with a backward rotating facial growth pattern changed to forward rotation while using an exercise gum to increase jaw muscle strength.147

 FACIAL GROWTH IN A PATIENT WITH MUSCULAR DYSTROPHY